matthewcrews/ddd-with-fsharp/slides/index.md

 ```

 ***
-### DDD Takeaways
+### Takeaways

 - DDD is a great system for getting clarity on how a domain should function
 - The aim is to create a unified language around a problem so everyone understands what is going on
 - The Domain Model is a tool for the Developer and the Domain Expert
 - The Domain Model is a means of communication, not just computation
-- DDD is not for every problem.
-One sweet spot is complex domains where there are many natural constraints on values.
+- DDD is not for every problem
-- DDD is likely not a good solution for situations where performance is more important than maintainability
-- Sometimes DDD can feel cumbersome but the return on reliability and maintainability may be worth it
+- DDD can feel cumbersome but the return on reliability and maintainability may be worth it

 ***